sixem/imagerot/README.md

 ### Configurable Build
 - Allows for a custom build that only includes the desired effects or modes.
-- A minified, custom build can be as low as 30 kilobytes.
-Pick what you want of effects and modes, and compile it yourself!

 ### Web Worker Support
 - Compatible to be run within web workers in the browser, enabling smoother and _heavily_ improved performance.